YZhouQ/MPC-with-lane-constraints/README.md

 # Just having fun

-It is just a code to demonstrate MPC's performance with lane constraints.
+This is just a code to demonstrate MPC's performance with lane constraints.

 I'm just having fun.